 Female Guppies Can Control Offspring Size At Birth Based On Operational Sex Ratio

 Female guppies, living in a tank where females outnumber males, give birth to sizeable male offspring.
-On the other hand, the effects were opposite for females coming from a male-dominated area.
+On the other hand, the effects were the opposite for females coming from a male-dominated area.

 Larger male guppies, of course, have reproductive advantages in the environment where females outnumber males.